AlkyoneAoide/misc-tiny-projects/hrrr-vert-smoke/README.md

-## A tool to retrieve sequential vertical smoke maps from NOAA
+## A script to retrieve sequential vertical smoke maps from NOAA